mrbrant89/minimal-mistakes/_posts/2019-05-26-reflections-on-acceptance.md

 I'm still not happy about death, but I've accepted the inevitability of it.
 And I was able to do so - including process what was going on with my Dad - without needing to drink.
 That is a blessing from the program.

 ### 3. Being okay not being liked by everyone in the room
 When I was going through the steps the first time, and doing a 5th step with my sponsor, one character defect that kept coming up was co-dependence.
-I needed people to behave how I wanted them to behave to be okay.
-I needed to be liked to be okay.
+I needed people to behave in the very *black and white* way that I was raised to believe that people ought to behave.
+And worst of all, I needed to be liked to be okay.

+I wasn't happy about who I am or know how to love myself, so I was looking externally for validation.
+The thing about people is that they are human and imperfect.
+And will always let you down.
+So I've learned how important self-love and self-care are.

 For example, if I was in a room of 100 people, 99 who told me I was awesome and 1 who hated me, I would have fixated on the one who didn't praise me.
 I *needed* them to like me.